uc-r/uc-r.github.io/analytics/predictive/iml-package.md

 2. Sort variables by descending rho (interaction strength)
 ```

-The intereaction strength ($\rho$) will be between 0 when there is no interaction at all and 1 if all of variation of the predicted outcome depends on a given interaction.
+The intereaction strength ($$\rho$$) will be between 0 when there is no interaction at all and 1 if all of variation of the predicted outcome depends on a given interaction.
 All three models capture different interaction structures although some commonalities exist for different models (i.e. `OverTime`, `Age`, `JobRole`).
 The interaction effects are stronger in the tree based models versus the GLM model, with the GBM model having the strongest interaction effect of 0.4.

 ```r